core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 Delta values are computed as follows:

-* In the case of a 'container', deltas are equal to the SID of the current schema node minus the SID of the parent 'container'.
+* In the case of a 'container', deltas are equal to the SID of the current representation node minus the SID of the parent 'container'.

-* In the case of a 'list', deltas are equal to the SID of the current schema node minus the SID of the parent 'list'.
+* In the case of a 'list', deltas are equal to the SID of the current representation node minus the SID of the parent 'list'.

-* In the case of an 'RPC input' or 'RPC output', deltas are equal to the SID of the current schema node minus the SID of the 'RPC'.
+* In the case of an 'RPC input' or 'RPC output', deltas are equal to the SID of the current representation node minus the SID of the 'RPC'.

-* In the case of an 'action input' or 'action output', deltas are equal to the SID of the current schema node minus the SID of the 'action'.
+* In the case of an 'action input' or 'action output', deltas are equal to the SID of the current representation node minus the SID of the 'action'.

-* In the case of a 'notification content', deltas are equal to the SID of the current schema node minus the SID of the 'notification'.
+* In the case of a 'notification content', deltas are equal to the SID of the current representation node minus the SID of the 'notification'.

 CBOR diagnostic notation: